mheirendt/CS-Extensions/Selenium/README.md

     }
     ```

-    This subclass simplifies this workflow by 10 fold.
-Here is how you would accomplish the same thing:
+    This subclass simplifies this workflow by ten fold.
+Here is how you would accomplish the same
+    thing five different ways:
     ```CS
     using (ExtendedChromeDriver driver = new ExtendedChromeDriver())
     {